1995–96 Blackburn Rovers F.C. season

-During the 1995–96 English football season, Blackburn Rovers F.C. competed in the FA Premier League (known as the FA Carling Premiership for sponsorship reasons).
+During the 1995–96 English football season, Blackburn Rovers F.C. competed in the FA Premier League.

 Season summary

-Blackburn had a disappointing title defence in the Premier League, dropping to 7th in the standings in the wake of Kenny Dalglish's resignation as manager.
+Blackburn had a disappointing title defence in the FA Premier League, dropping to 7th in the standings in the wake of Kenny Dalglish's resignation as manager.
 Their first half of the season was little short of disastrous, their 5–0 defeat at struggling Coventry City in mid December being their eighth in the league, with relegation a distinct possibility.
 However, Blackburn improved in the second half of the season, losing just five more games and only narrowly missing out on a UEFA Cup place.

 They also got knocked out of the Champions League already in the group stage against comparatively unknown Rosenborg and Legia Warsaw.
 Compounding the misery was the sale of fan favourite and top scorer Alan Shearer, who went to Newcastle for a British transfer record at the end of July.